Snowfork/snowbridge/docs/markdown/using-snowchain/building-with-snowbridge/index.md

 ## Putting your own parachain assets onto Ethereum

-If you want to get your own assets onto Ethereum, we'll likely build out support this in future.
-It will also be possible to do this using your own custom cross-chain dApp, as described below.
+If you want to get your own assets onto Ethereum, we'll likely build out support tor that in future.
+It will also be possible to do that using your own custom cross-chain dApp, as described below.

 ## Arbitrary state, Cross-Chain Smart Contract Calls and Cross-Chain dApps